EjayGit/phpResearchProject/README.md

 ### Built With

-The framework is supported by XAMPP for its Apache webserver and php interpreter.
+The project is supported by XAMPP for its php interpreter.

 [![php][php.com]][php-url]